 Doulas have training and experience, but there is no universal certification or licensing program for doulas.
-There are hundreds of different programs that train doulas, and they all vary on the amount of training and experience needed.
+Hundreds of programs train doulas, and they all vary in the training and experience needed.

-Since there are no state or federal certification or licensing requirements, certification is optional but does show that a doula went through some formal training.
+Since there are no state or federal certification or licensing requirements, certification is optional but shows that a doula underwent formal training.

-There is a wide array of services offered by doulas, and the scope of the services they offer will differ depending on the doula.
-Doulas truly are a jack of all trades and can provide support in various ways, both emotionally and physically.
+Doulas offer a wide array of services, and the scope of the services they offer will differ depending on the doula.
+Doulas are a jack of all trades and can provide support in various emotional and physical ways.

 Emotional support can include listening to you, whether to vent frustrations or voice your preferences for birth.
 Doulas also serve as your advocate and facilitate communication between you and your care provider or other medical staff.
 They can assist in providing you with information on interventions and birth procedures and discuss your options.
 A doula can give you reassurance and encouragement that you can get through labor and birth.
 They can talk you through coping techniques like breathwork, visualization, or position changes.